ianmcloughlin/emerging_technologies/assessment/assessment.md

 ### Consistency

 - Your commit history should show detailed, incremental changes over time.
-- There should be evidence of steady progress on tasks throughout the semester, rather than last-minute submissions.
+- There should be evidence of steady progress throughout the semester, rather than last-minute submissions.
 - Your repository should reflect a process of review and refinement, demonstrating continuous improvement.
 - Your commit history should demonstrate your refinement of both code and explanations over time.